 Throughout the series we’ll also talk specific areas of your home (closets, pantry, that pesky junk drawer), must-have (and completely-love) products, storage, how to stay organized once you’re done, and other themes.
 But I thought spring cleaning was a great topic to start with, so we’ll start with a spring cleaning checklist.

-Part 1 is below; you’ll find a list of supplies, a general cleaning guide, and tips.
-Part 2 can be found here and breaks the checklist down room by room.
+Here in Part 1 you’ll find a spring cleaning supplies checklist, a quick cleaning guide, and some tips.
+The spring cleaning checklist can be found in Part 2, and breaks the checklist down room by room.

 - An all-purpose cleaner